-- a.
-When required by the IRB, the principal investigator shall provide one or more of the following additional elements of information to each subject: - a statement that the particular treatment, intervention, or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable; - 2) anticipated circumstances under which the subject's participation may be terminated by the principal investigator without the subject's consent; - 3) the consequences of a subject's decision to withdraw from the research and procedures for his/her orderly termination of participation; - 4) a statement that significant new findings obtained during the course of the research, which may relate to the subject's willingness to continue participation, will be provided to the subject; and - 5) the approximate number of subjects involved in the study.

-9. Documentation of informed consent
+- 8) a statement that participation is voluntary, that refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and that the subject may discontinue his/her participation at any time without penalty or loss of benefits to which he/she is otherwise entitled; - 9) if appropriate, a statement indicating that any change in the conditions under which the subject was accepted as a participant may disqualify him/her as a research subject. - b.
+When required by the IRB, the principal investigator shall provide additional elements of informed consent, such as the following: - 1) a statement that the particular treatment, intervention, or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) which are currently unforeseeable; - 2) anticipated circumstances under which the subject's participation may be terminated by the principal investigator without the subject's consent; - 3) the consequences of a subject's decision to withdraw from the research and procedures for his/her orderly termination of participation; - 4) a statement that significant new findings obtained during the course of the research, which may relate to the subject's willingness to continue participation, will be provided to the subject; and - 5) the approximate number of subjects involved in the study. - 7.
+Documentation of informed consent - a.

-- a.
 Principal investigators shall insure that informed consent is documented by using a written consent form approved by the IRB and signed by the subject or his/her legally authorized representative, unless this requirement is specifically waived by the IRB. - b.
 Principal investigators shall insure that each person signing the consent form is given a copy of that form. - c.
 Principal investigators may use a consent form stipulated by the IRB, if considered appropriate by the IRB.
-This IRB stipulated form may have one or two formats: - a "long form" consent document that embodies the elements of informed consent required by 45 CFR 46.116.
+This IRB stipulated form may have one or two formats: - 1) a "long form" consent document that embodies the elements of informed consent required by 45 CFR 46.116 (General Requirements for informed consent).
 This form may be read to the subject or his/her legally authorized representative.
-However, the principal investigator shall give either the subject or his/her representative adequate opportunity to read the form before signing it; or - 2) a "short form" consent document stating that the elements of informed consent required by 45 CFR 46.116 have been read to the subject or his/her legally authorized representative.
-When the "short form" is used, principal investigators shall insure that: - a) a witness is present at the oral presentation; - b) the document is signed by the subject or his/her representative; - c) the witness signs both the document and a copy of the written summary of the oral presentation, which was received prior IRB approval; - d) the principal investigator obtaining consent signs both the document and a copy of the summary; and - e) a copy of both the signed document and summary is given to the subject or his/her representative.
+However, the principal investigator shall give either the subject or his/her representative adequate opportunity to read the form before signing it; or - 2) a "short form" consent document stating that the elements of informed consent required by 45 CFR 46.116 (General Requirements for informed consent) have been read to the subject or his/her legally authorized representative.
+When the "short form" is used, principal investigators shall insure that: - a) a witness is present at the oral presentation; - b) the document is signed by the subject or his/her representative; - c) the witness signs both the document and a copy of the written summary of the oral presentation, which received prior IRB approval; - d) the principal investigator obtaining consent signs both the document and a copy of the summary; and